PostHog/meta/requests-for-comments/2022-11-02-data-exploration.md

 ### Iteration 1

 The "data exploration" view will basically be one big query editor.
-The first steps will look similar to the existing [MVP](https://github.com/PostHog/posthog/pull/11981).
+The first steps will look similar to the existing [MVP](https://github.com/PostHog/posthog/pull/11981) and expose a big table.

 - Two select boxes and a large table below.
 - You can select "events", apply "matching filters" and see a list of rows
 - You can switch "events" to "persons" and get a different list.
 - Switching to "recordings" might open a different looking interface (recordings might come later)

+The goal is to replace the existing events and persons tables, including the persons table in insight modals.

+These person modals will now have an "Expand" button that will open them in the "data explorer" view.

-I wouldn't change anything with the current insights visually.
-However they should also be powered by the new query engine.
+All insights should otherwise look the same, yet be powered by the new query engine.

 ### Iteration 2.